-Public Pathology Australia releases updates on critical issues facing the pathology sector.
-The most recent releases are displayed below.
+Public Pathology Australia releases updates and comments on critical issues facing the pathology sector.

 Pathology testing should be a level playing field – for patients and providers